-- (i) completion of the mandatory (burden-sharing) measures of article 6a of Law 3864/2010 and confirmation by the European Commission (as part of the approval of the restructuring plan) that the credit institution concerned falls within the ambit of the exception of the article 32 of Law 4335/2015; or - (ii) placement of the credit institution concerned into resolution (articles 56 and 57 of Law 4335/2015) and taking of the measures required by Law 4335/2015, in each case through HFSF's subscription for ordinary shares, Contingent Convertible Securities (CoCos) or other convertible financial instruments issuable by the credit institution.
-For these purposes, the HFSF may exercise, dispose of or waive any preemption rights in the context of a share capital increase or issue of CoCos or other convertible financial instruments.
+- (i) completion (after the implementation of the voluntary measures) of the mandatory (burden-sharing) measures of article 6A of Law 3864/2010, as currently in force, and confirmation by the EC (as part of the approval of the restructuring plan) that the credit institution concerned falls within the ambit of the exception of the article 32 of Law 4335/2015; or - (ii) placement of the credit institution concerned into resolution (articles 56 and 57 of Law 4335/2015) and taking of the measures required by Law 4335/2015, in each case through HFSF's subscription for ordinary shares and Contingent Convertible Securities (CoCos) issuable by the credit institution.
+For these purposes, the HFSF may exercise, dispose of or waive any pre-emption rights in the context of a share capital increase or issue of CoCos or other convertible financial instruments.